-USPB's two office leases are accounted for under ASC 842.
-The Kansas City, Missouri, office lease has a remaining term of approximately 2.1 years.
-The Dodge City, Kansas, office renewed its office lease in 2020 and has a remaining term of approximately 0.9 years.
-Neither lease agreement provides for renewals beyond the remaining terms.
-The monthly lease payment for the Kansas City office is \$4,006, subject to annual Consumer Price Index adjustments, which are capped at 3% per year.
-The monthly lease payment for the Dodge City office is \$1,025, which is not subject to adjustment.
+USPB's two office leases are accounted for under ASC 842, Leases.
+The Kansas City, MO office renewed its office lease in March 2023 and has a remaining term of approximately 4.25 years.
+The Dodge City, KS office renewed its office lease in October 2023 and has a remaining term of approximately 5.0 years.
+The Kansas City office lease agreement provides for renewals beyond the remaining term; the Dodge City office lease agreement does not provide for renewals beyond the remaining term.
+The monthly lease payment for the Kansas City office was \$4,724, as of December 2023, and increases by approximately 3% on April 1 of each year.
+The monthly lease payment for the Dodge City office was \$1,025, as of December 2023.
+In January 2024, the Dodge City lease payment increased to \$1,050, and remains the same through the balance of the lease term.
 Both offices are used for general office use only.
-As of December 31, 2022, the present value of the remaining operating lease payments for the offices equaled \$0.1 million and USPB's balance sheet reflected Right of Use Assets and Lease Obligations equal to that amount.
-The discount rate used to compute the present value was USPB's incremental borrowing rate adjusted for lease term.
+As of December 30, 2023, the present value of the remaining operating lease payments for the offices equaled \$0.3 million and USPB's balance sheet reflected Right of Use Assets and Lease Obligations equal to that amount.
+The discount rate used to compute the present value was 6.04%, USPB's incremental borrowing rate adjusted for the lease term.